dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

 Database access.
 Creating SQL tables and inserting data.
 Simple queries. sqlite and mysql.

+Issue SQL queries from Jupyter using SQL Magic.

+Issuing SQL queries from Python code using a database client library, (`pymysql`).

+`CREATE SCHEMA`, `CREATE TABLE`, `INSERT`, `DELETE`, `DROP TABLE`, `DROP SCHEMA`.

+Create schemas and tables, insert rows, delete, and drop.

+Using the `faker` module to populate tables.

+Using `datajoint` as a high-level interface.

+Datatypes: numerical, character strings, and enum.

+Primary key.

 Homework 1 (due Sep 7):

 0. Readings: